specs-feup/riscv-ai-extensions/pulp-xheep-cv32e40p-docker/observations/tests_observations.md

 Most of the instructions have suffered changes in one way or another.
 Most instructions also support multiple usages.
 As the changes are similar across usages, they are grouped per usage rather than instruction.
 Any and all parenthesis are necessary.

-Lots of errors with this one.
-Probably will divide this into smaller tests.
+There were a lot of errors with this test, so each "load" and "store" usage type has been split into its own file.
+I also changed (almost) all register usage to temporary ones.
+Additionally, hardcoded memory addresses have been changed freely to comply with the default x-heep memory constraints.

 Instruction list:
-- `cv.lb` - loads a byte from memory and sign extends it, then performs post increment according to usage
+- `cv.lb` - loads a byte from memory and sign extends it.
-- `cv.lbu` - loads a byte from memory and zero-extends it, then performs post increment according to usage
+- `cv.lbu` - loads a byte from memory and zero-extends it.
-- `cv.lh` - loads a halfword from memory and sign extends it, then performs post increment according to usage
+- `cv.lh` - loads a halfword from memory and sign extends it.
-- `cv.lhu` - loads a halfword from memory and zero-extends it, then performs post increment according to usage
+- `cv.lhu` - loads a halfword from memory and zero-extends it.
-- `cv.lw` - loads a word from memory, then performs post increment according to usage
+- `cv.lw` - loads a word from memory.
-- `cv.sb` - stores a byte to memory, then performs post increment according to usage
+- `cv.sb` - stores a byte to memory.
-- `cv.sh` - stores a halfword to memory, then performs post increment according to usage
+- `cv.sh` - stores a halfword to memory.
-- `cv.sw`-  stores a word to memory, then performs post increment according to usage
+- `cv.sw`-  stores a word to memory.

+All of these perform post increment from a register or an immediate, or alternatively get the address from the sum of two registers, depending on usage.

 #### Load with Post Increment of Immediate Offset (tests 1-30)